cassiusma/satute/README.md

 --The main of this project, with path e.g. /path/main.py.
 Install the modules of the requirements.txt into your python3.

 Having run IQ-TREE before running Satute is optional.
-BUT IMPORTANTLY: I assume you added no prefix nor suffix to the IQ-TREE output files.
+BUT IMPORTANTLY: I assume you added no prefix nor suffix to the IQ-TREE output files, as also that the IQ-TREE output is in the same folder as alignment.phy

 ------- Examples using the command line